 If the button is pressed and held, after a short delay you will be presented with the User Configuration menu.
 This is more fully covered in the User Configuration section.
-To exit from this menu, press and hold the button until a long beep is heard, then release.
+To exit from this menu, press and hold the button until a long beep is heard, then release the button and briefly press either the PWR or the FILTER button to exit without making any changes, or the MODE button to save the changes.